konsumer/learningrust/README.md

 After that, I made [a rust module](https://dev.to/ghost/rust-project-structure-example-step-by-step-3ee) that can start/stop a socket thread.
 I structured everything using guidance from [the cargo book](https://doc.rust-lang.org/cargo/guide/).
 I included unit-tests, Gitlab CI to build for various platforms, and docs to describe the API.

-Then I exposed that lib to C (for FFI in lua) including generating a `.h`file and
+Then I exposed that lib to C (for FFI in lua) including generating a `.h`file and a test lua program that uses the bindings.

 ## usage